Phononic heat conductance of gold atomic contacts: Coherent versus incoherent transport: Theoretical methods

 To account for the thermal noise in our Landauer-B\"uttiker-based transport calculations, we find it necessary to choose a finite cutoff radius $r_\text{c}$ for the atomic force constant determination of the nanocontacts, c.f.\ Sec.~\ref{sec:dyn}.
 To find out, which spatial cutoff is reasonable, we systematically studied the phononic thermal conductance as a function of $r_\text{c}$ for two junctions with chain lengths of $1$, the monomer, and $8$.
 The cutoff was varied from 2 to 52~{\AA} at $T=\unit[300]{K}$.
 For the monomer the phononic thermal conductance is basically independent of the cutoff for $\unit[6]{\AA}\le r_\text{c}\le\unit[14]{\AA}$, for the chain with a length of $8$ atoms $\kappa_\text{ph}$ is constant for $\unit[6]{\AA}\le r_\text{c}\le\unit[28]{\AA}$.
 Therefore, $r_\text{c}=10$~{\AA} appears to be a reasonable choice for short as well as long chains.

-The (targeted) temperature difference between the two reservoirs in the NEMD method is chosen as $\Delta T = T_\text{L} -T_\text{R} = 30$~K. The temperature difference is established by steadily heating the reservoir L, see Fig.~\ref{fig:geo_NEMD}(a), with a slope of $30$~K/ns up to the target temperature $T_\text{L,t}$, while the cold reservoir R is kept at $T_\text{R,t}$.
+The (targeted) temperature difference between the two reservoirs in the NEMD method is chosen as $\Delta T = T_\text{L} -T_\text{R} = 30$~K. The temperature difference is established by steadily heating the reservoir L, see Fig.~\ref{fig:geo_NEMD}, with a slope of $30$~K/ns up to the target temperature $T_\text{L,t}$, while the cold reservoir R is kept at $T_\text{R,t}$.
 The C part of the junction is simulated in the NVE ensemble without applying an external thermostat during this heating.
 After the heating process the two reservoirs L and R of the junction are once more equilibrated for $1$~ns at their respective temperatures $T_\text{L,t}$ and $T_\text{R,t}$ to reduce temperature fluctuations.
-A time-averaged temperature profile is shown in Fig.~\ref{fig:geo_NEMD}(b) for the selected junction at room-temperature.
 Given the steadily maintained temperature difference, the changes of energy $\Delta E_Y$ and temperature $T_Y$ in the electrode $Y=\text{L},\text{R}$ are determined over a sufficient long time of $200$~ns, with a snapshot taken every $1$~ps to achieve a good sampling.
 For the calculation of the phononic thermal conductance value, we average over the last $50,000$ data points.
 Note that we always specify phononic conductance values of the NEMD calculations with respect to the target temperature $T_\text{R,t}$ of the cold reservoir.

-Since we use a geometry, where the central part is directly coupled to two thermostatted electrodes, see Fig.~\ref{fig:geo_NEMD}(a), finite size effects need to be analyzed.
+Since we use a geometry, where the central part is directly coupled to two thermostatted electrodes, see Fig.~\ref{fig:geo_NEMD}, finite size effects need to be analyzed.
 Therefore, we systematically added $3$, $6$, $12$, $18$ and $36$ atom layers with the lateral size of those in L and R parts to the C part and studied the influence on the phononic thermal conductance.
 We found the thermal conductance to slightly increase with the size of the reservoirs, but the changes in $\kappa_\text{ph}$ were only on the order of a few pW/K at $\unit[300]{K}$.
 For this reason and for the sake of computational efficiency, we selected the contacts with the smallest number of atoms in the C region, as shown in Fig.~\ref{fig:geo_NEMD}.